stephentong5/CSE-100-Projects/README.md

 # CSE-100-Projects
-Repo for 2 CSE 100 Projects using C++
+Repo for CSE 100 Projects 1 and 2 using C++